 By Mark Kieran, MD, PhD

-In 2006, a group of Egyptian doctors arrived at Dana-Farber/Children’s Hospital Cancer Center (DF/CHCC) to seek our help.
+In 2006, a group of Egyptian doctors arrived at Dana-Farber/Boston Children’s Cancer and Blood Disorders Center to seek our help.
 Could we teach them how to care for the rising numbers of children with cancer, in their own country?
 Read more

 Steven Clifford is an 18-year-old osteosarcoma survivor.
 A Boston native, he starts college at the University of California, San Diego this month.
 This is his story.